NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 resolution = 10
 ```

 Note that we have *two* blocks, both off-center to produce the bent waveguide structure pictured below.
-As illustrated in the figure, the origin $(0,0)$ of the coordinate system is at the center of the computational cell, with positive $y$ being downwards, and thus the block of size 12$\times$1 is centered at (-2,-3.5).
+As illustrated in the figure, the origin (0,0) of the coordinate system is at the center of the computational cell, with positive $y$ being downwards, and thus the block of size 12$\times$1 is centered at (-2,-3.5).
+Also shown in green is the source plane at $x=-7$ which is shifted to $y=-3.5$ so that it is still inside the waveguide.

 <center>![](../images/Tutorial-wvg-bent-eps-000000.00.png)</center>

 There are a couple of items to note.
 First, a point source does not couple very efficiently to the waveguide mode, so we'll expand this into a line source, centered at (-7,-3.5), with the same width as the waveguide by adding a `size` property to the source.
 This is shown in green in the figure above.
-An [eigenmode source](../Python_User_Interface/#eigenmodesource) can also be used which is covered in [Tutorial/Optical Forces](../Scheme_Tutorials/Optical_Forces.md).
-Second, instead of turning the source on suddenly at $t$=0 which excites many other frequencies because of the discontinuity, we will ramp it on slowly.
+An [eigenmode source](../Python_User_Interface/#eigenmodesource) can also be used which is described in [Tutorial/Optical Forces](../Scheme_Tutorials/Optical_Forces.md).
+Second, instead of turning the source on suddenly at t=0 which excites many other frequencies because of the discontinuity, we will ramp it on slowly.
 Meep uses a hyperbolic tangent (tanh) turn-on function over a time proportional to the `width` of 20 time units which is a little over three periods.
 Finally, just for variety, we'll specify the vacuum wavelength instead of the frequency; again, we'll use a wavelength such that the waveguide is half a wavelength wide.

 ```py
 sources = [mp.Source(mp.ContinuousSource(wavelength=2*(11**0.5), width=20),